 - Must be 16 or older by the time the program begins

-- All students must also have a 3.0 G.P.A. or higher to be eligible for this program and have taken at least one science class, preferably biology and have an interest in research
+- Have taken at least one lab science class, preferably biology and have an interest in research

 - Economically disadvantaged is defined as individuals who come from a low income family, using low-income levels as a specified by the U.S. Department of Health and Human Services.

 - Socially disadvantaged means students coming from an environment that may inhibit them from obtaining knowledge, skills or abilities in pursuit of education in a health field.
 This includes, but is not restricted to, students whose parents did not attend or complete college; and/or students being reared by a single or divorced parent.

 - Underrepresented students belong to groups that are recognized as historically underrepresented in the health and science professions including: African-American/Black, Native American/Alaskan Native, Pacific Islander and Hispanics/Latinos.

 What do I need to do to apply?

 ALL application materials must be submitted online utilizing the Red Cap portal link.
 Only complete applications can be submitted and will be considered.
 Use the checklist below to prepare your application submission: